 The diet we choose impacts all aspects of our health and affects our environment.
 People from various backgrounds and cultures have been going vegetarian.
 (Check out our Famous Vegetarians section to find out more).
 The vegetarian and vegan diets are fast becoming mainstream.
 The question today is no longer “Why are you a vegetarian or a vegan?” but, “Why are you not?”

-Research has linked the vegetarian diet to longevity: “According to a Loma Linda University study, vegetarians live about seven years longer and vegans about fifteen years longer than meat eaters” (Arran Stephens, The Compassionate Diet).
+Research has linked the vegetarian diet to longevity: “According to a Loma Linda University study, vegetarians live about seven years longer and vegans about fifteen years longer than meat eaters” (Arran Stephens, in The Compassionate Diet).
 A vegetarian or vegan diet, when comprised of nutritious whole foods, has a significant impact on health.
 To ensure good health, merely selecting foods that don’t contain animal products is not enough.
 After all, some of the best-selling cookies are vegan!
 Fruits and vegetables are always a better choice to fulfill a craving for sweets.

 In addition to safeguarding our health, choosing a vegetarian diet helps the environment.
 In our quest to provide food for 8 billion people on our planet, we need to protect our water supply, the quality of our air, and the interconnectedness of life.